jonlawrence017/NBA-Playoffs-Series-Predictor-2025/README.md

 - Hidden Layer 2: 16 neurons with ReLU activation and L2 regularization (0.1).
 - Output Layer: 1 neuron with sigmoid activation for binary classification (probability of Team 2 winning).
 Optimizer and Loss: Compiled with the Adam optimizer and binary cross-entropy loss, with accuracy as the evaluation metric.
+Note: I hope to increase model complexity and features in the future.

 ## Jupyter Notebooks